Cosana Eram, Director

 ENGL 161.
 Topics in American Ethnic Literature.
 4 Units.

-Situated in the global systems of transnational capital and labor, engaging with the legacies of colonialism, narratives by Asian American writers are characteristically transnational, crossing multiple national borders.
-This course introduces students to representative works of major contemporary Asian American writers.
-We will examine the thematic concerns and narrative strategies in Asian American literature, by a diverse group of innovative writers of various ethnic backgrounds, including Cambodian, Chinese, Filipilo/a, Hmong, Indian, Japanese, Korean, Lao, Pakistani, and Vietnamese American authors.
-Our inquiries include the ways in which Asian American writers intervene in the dominant narrative of history as a mode of identity construction, re-imagine the past from transnational perspectives for a better understanding of the world we live in.
-Our analyses of the texts will draw from relevant critical theories, including those of Postcolonial Studies.
-(DVSY, ETHC, GE1C, GEND)
+This course introduces students to the representative works of major contemporary Asian American writers.
+We will examine the thematic concerns, innovative use of language and narrative strategies, and aesthetic styles of a diverse group of authors with various ethnic backgrounds.
+Our inquiry includes the ways in which Asian American writers intervene in the master narrative of history as a mode of identity construction and knowledge production, through counter-memory, which re-represents, re-imagines the past from transnational perspectives for better understanding of the world we live in.
+Our analyses of the texts will draw from relevant critical theories and secondary sources.
+(DVSY, ETHC, GE1C, GEDI, GELN, GEND)

 FREN 051.
 French Literature in English.
 4 Units.